 Revise and Resubmit, Econometrica

-FTG Best Paper in Finance Theory on the Job Market, 2021
+Best Paper in Finance Theory on the Job Market awarded by FTG, 2021

 WFA PhD Candidate Award for Outstanding Research, 2021

-Abstract: Securities are often designed under competition.
-This paper studies bidders' security designs when they compete for a common-value investment opportunity.
+Abstract: This paper studies bidders' security design when they compete for a common-value investment opportunity under dispersed information.
 Out of a wide range of securities, bidders offer debt financing, the security family with the lowest information sensitivity.
-Their choice is driven by the presence of informed competitors.
-First, debt better protects a bidder against the winner's curse.
-Second, since the entrepreneur can update about the project quality from bidders' offers, a debt offer, compared with other securities, is more often accepted when the entrepreneur's belief about the project is positive.
-The result is in stark contrast to security design by monopolistic agents, as well as to DeMarzo, Kremer, and Skrzypacz (2005)'s result under private-value competition.
+If the entrepreneur has superior information, bidders choose debt because a debt offer wins more often when the project quality is higher.
+If the entrepreneur is uninformed, bidders' choice of debt is driven by the presence of informed competitors.
+First, the entrepreneur can infer about the project quality from bidders' offers, and a debt offer wins more often when the entrepreneur's belief is better.
+Second, a debt offer better protects a bidder against the winner's curse.
+The results are in stark contrast to security design by a monopolistic agent, as well as to DeMarzo, Kremer, and Skrzypacz (2005)'s result under private-value competition.

-Presentations: Five Star Workshop, NYU Shanghai, FTG Fall Meeting, OxFIT, University of Rochester, EEA-ESEM, CMES, AMES, WFA, Barcelona GSE Summer Forum, City University of Hong Kong, UCL, New Economic School, Frankfurt School of Finance and Management, SAIF, HEC Lausanne, Copenhagen Business School, University of Mannheim (Department of Economics), Tsinghua PBCSF, Chinese University of Hong Kong, University of Washington Foster, University of Amsterdam, Tsinghua SEM, EEA-ESWM, Corporate Finance Day, LSE
+Presentations: Five Star Workshop, NYU Shanghai, FTG Fall Meeting, OxFIT, University of Rochester, EEA-ESEM, CMES, AMES, WFA, Barcelona GSE Summer Forum, City University of Hong Kong, UCL, New Economic School, Frankfurt School of Finance and Management, SAIF, HEC Lausanne, Copenhagen Business School, University of Mannheim, Tsinghua PBCSF, Chinese University of Hong Kong, University of Washington Foster, University of Amsterdam, Tsinghua SEM, EEA-ESWM, Corporate Finance Day, LSE

 Share Issues versus Share Repurchases, with Philip Bond and Hongda Zhong [SSRN] [slides]